coopsymbiotic/coopsymbiotic-ansible/README.md

 Ansible playbooks for the Coop SymbioTIC (https://www.symbiotic.coop).

-We provide CiviCRM-based services for non-profits, professional associations, unions and small-medium size companies.
-We are a worker's coop based in Montreal, Quebec (Canada).

 Our Ansible roles/playbooks are published in the hope that they can be useful.
 Use at your own risk.

-We are grateful to the Ansible community, but also to all the communities of each project we use, such as CiviCRM, Icinga, Aegir and others, either for their help on IRC, online documentation, etc. We hope to "push it forward" by also contributing our experiences for others to learn from.
+We provide turn-key CiviCRM-based services for non-profits, professional associations, unions and small-medium size companies.
+We are a worker's coop based in Montreal, Quebec (Canada).

+Looking for CiviCRM services?
+Would you like to join our team?
+Contact us at info (at) symbiotic.coop.

 Feedback/suggestions welcome.
-Please use the Github issue queue of this project.
+Please use the Github issue queue of this project for technical issues.
-You can also contact us at info (at) symbiotic.coop.

 Requirements
 ------------